harzav/CombCalculator/README.md

 ```bash
 mv ~/Downloads/Datasets ~/CombCalculator
 ```
-**Important!!!**
+>[!IMPORTANT]
-Make sure the file name and location match the tool's expected setup.
+> Make sure the file name and location match the tool's expected setup.
-Your directory structure should look like this:
+> Your directory structure should look like this:
 ```scss
 CombCalculator/
 ├── requirements.txt